๐ ๏ธ Services

 ๐ฌ Advanced Service Exampleโ

-In this example, we will utilize the Data module and PlayerProfile
+In this example, we will utilize the Data module and PlayerProfile to create a simple cash service that manages player cash.

 local ReplicatedStorage = game:GetService("ReplicatedStorage")